PawseySC/container-workflows/_episodes/04-long-running-services.md

 > * specify the right port both when launching the container and when looking up the corresponding page in the web browser
 > * no command needs to be specified for that container, the default behaviour is to start the webserver
 >
-> After you have have started it, use `docker logs` to look for an access `token` string.
+> After you have started it, use `docker logs` to look for an access `token` string.
 >
 > Once you are done, stop the container.
 >